kupehtci/DOCUMENTATION/MACHINE LEARNING/KERAS - Data linearly separable.md

 ![[./IMAGES/linearly-separable.jpg]]

-In 2D means tat can be represented a **hyperplane** that divides the classes
+In 3D means that can be represented a **hyperplane** that divides the classes.